Applicant information 2026

 All applicants invited to interview, whether they are based in the UK or overseas, will undertake an interview in person in King's College, Cambridge.

-If a candidate knows they would be unable to travel to Cambridge for an exceptional reason, they must let us know via the survey that will be sent to all applicants following submission of their application.
+If a candidate knows they would be unable to travel to Cambridge for an exceptional reason, they must let us know via the King's College Applicant Form.
 We are willing to consider remote interviews in these circumstances, but it is up to the candidate to explain why such an accommodation is required.
 Reasons that will not be considered sufficient include:

 - Distance travelled